CactusVPN Review 2025: A Competitive VPN Service

 To test if a kill switch is working properly, we open up IPleak.net and switch servers while it detects our DNS every second.
 If our real IP shows up between the first server and the second, then the VPN was not able to terminate our internet connection when we lost connection to the server, which left our information vulnerable.

 CactusVPN has previously leaked our real IP address.
-This time around, we were able to switch between servers with no leaks.
+In our last testing, we were able to switch between servers with no leaks.
+This time around, it failed the kill switch test again.

 CactusVPN compatibility